-Inter-relationship between significant unobservable Significant unobservable inputs and fair value Type Valuation technique inputs measurement Contingent Discounted cash flows: The Expected cash flows The estimated fair value consideration (31 December 2021: would increase (decrease) if: valuation model considers the €318 - €388 thousand). present value of the expected the expected cash flows future payments, discounted Risk-adjusted discount were higher (lower); or using a risk-adjusted discount rate (31 December 2021: the risk-adjusted discount 15%). rate were lower (higher).
-The estimated fair value - Adjusted market multiple Equity Market comparison securities technique: The valuation (2020: 4-7). would increase (decrease) if the adjusted market multiple model is based on market were higher (lower). multiples derived from quoted prices of companies comparable to the investee, adjusted for the effect of the non-marketability of the equity securities, and the revenue and EBITDA of the investee.
+Inter-relationship between significant unobservable Significant unobservable inputs and fair value Type Valuation technique inputs measurement The estimated fair value Contingent Discounted cash flows: The Expected cash flows consideration valuation model considers the (31 December 2022: would increase (decrease) if: present value of the expected \$318 - \$388 thousand). - the expected cash flows future payments, discounted Risk-adjusted discount were higher (lower); or using a risk-adjusted discount rate (31 December 2022: the risk-adjusted discount 15%). rate were lower (higher).
+The estimated fair value Adjusted market multiple Equity Market comparison securities technique: The valuation (2021: 4-7). would increase (decrease) if model is based on market the adjusted market multiple were higher (lower). multiples derived from quoted prices of companies comparable to the investee, adjusted for the effect of the non-marketability of the equity securities, and the revenue and EBITDA of the investee.
 The estimate is adjusted for the net debt of the investee.
-Corporate debt Not applicable.
-Not applicable.
-Market comparison/ securities discounted cash flow: The fair value is estimated considering (i) current or recent quoted prices for identical securities in markets that are not active and (ii) a net present value calculated using discount rates derived from quoted yields of securities with similar maturity and credit rating that are traded in active markets, adjusted by an illiquidity factor.
+Corporate debt Market comparison/ Not applicable.
+Not applicable. securities discounted cash flow: The fair value is estimated considering (i) current or recent quoted prices for identical securities in markets that are not active and (ii) a net present value calculated using discount rates derived from quoted yields of securities with similar maturity and credit rating that are traded in active markets, adjusted by an illiquidity factor.

-IFRS 13.91(a), 93(d), 93(h)(i), 99
+NZ IFRS 13.91(a), 93(d), 93(h)(i), 99

-IFRS 3.B67(b)(iii)
+NZ IFRS 3.B67(b)(iii)